XeroAPI/xero-php-oauth2/README.md

 composer init
 ```

+### Configure PHPStorm
+We've received feedback that PHPStorm IDE default file size is too small to load the AccountingApi class.

+"PHPStorm seems unable to resolve the XeroAPI\XeroPHP\Api\AccountingApi class.
+It just shows Undefined class 'AccountingApi' and therefore can't autocomplete any of the methods etc."

+To fix this, add the following to the idea.properties file to increase this limit to 5000 kilobytes

+idea.max.intellisense.filesize=5000

+Instructions here for [configuring PHPStorm](https://www.jetbrains.com/help/phpstorm/tuning-the-ide.html#configure-platform-properties) platform properties on Mac/Windows/Linux

 ### Laravel
  Xero doesn't offer support on how to use of our SDKs in different frameworks, etc.  We had a recommendation by Matt @hailwood in our developer community.
 His company integrates xero-php-oauth2 and Laravel using the following package.
 * https://github.com/webfox/laravel-xero-oauth2